Van Maanen 2

-Van Maanen 2, or van Maanen's Star, is the closest known solitary white dwarf to the solar system.
+Van Maanen 2, or van Maanen's Star, is the closest known solitary white dwarf to the Solar System.
 It is a dense, compact stellar remnant no longer generating energy and has equivalent to about 68% of the Sun's mass but only 1% of its radius.
 At a distance of 14.1 light-years it is the third closest of its type of star after Sirius B and Procyon B, in that order.
 Discovered in 1917 by Dutch–American astronomer Adriaan van Maanen, Van Maanen 2 was the third white dwarf identified, after 40 Eridani B and Sirius B, and the first solitary example.

 Observation history

 While searching for a companion to the large-proper-motion star Lalande 1299, in 1917 Dutch–American astronomer Adriaan van Maanen discovered this star with an even larger proper motion a few arcminutes to the northeast.
 He estimated the annual proper motion of the latter as 3 arcseconds.
 This star had been captured on a plate taken November 11, 1896 for the Carte du Ciel Catalog of Toulouse and it showed an apparent magnitude of 12.3.
-Prominent absorption features of calcium and iron in the spectrum led van Maanen to assign it a spectral classification of F0, and it was initially known as "van Maanen's F star".
+Prominent absorption features of calcium K-line to H-beta in the spectrum led van Maanen to assign it a spectral classification of F0, and it was initially known as "van Maanen's F star".

 In 1918, American astronomer Frederick Seares obtained a refined visual magnitude of 12.34, but the distance to the star remained unknown.
 Two years later, van Maanen published a parallax estimate of 0.246″, giving it an absolute magnitude of +14.8.
 This made it the faintest F-type star known at that time.
 In 1923, Dutch-American astronomer Willem Luyten published a study of stars with large proper motions in which he identified what he called "van Maanen's star" as one of only three known white dwarfs, a term he coined.
 These are stars that have an unusually low absolute magnitude for their spectral class, lying well below the main sequence on the Hertzsprung–Russell diagram of stellar temperature vs. luminosity.